mencre/book/second-edition/src/ch19-01-unsafe-rust.md

 language.
 To do this, Rust has a keyword, `extern`, that facilitates creating and using a *Foreign Function Interface* (FFI).
-Listing 19-8 demonstrates how to set up an integration with a function named `some_function` defined in an external library written in a language other tha Rust.
+Listing 19-8 demonstrates how to set up an integration with a function named `some_function` defined in an external library written in a language other than Rust.
 Functions declared within `extern` blocks are always unsafe to call from Rust code:

 <span class="filename">Filename: src/main.rs</span>